billyjbryant/PokeAlarmWiki/Patch-Notes.md

 ## Patch 3.5

-This patch contains several breaking changes including changes made to completely re-work the Filters subsystem, *Please see the [**Wiki**](https://github.com/PokeAlarm/PokeAlarm/wiki) and `filters.json.example` for information on how these changes impact your setup.*
+This patch contains several breaking changes including changes made to completely re-work the Filters subsystem.
+*Please see the [**Wiki**](https://github.com/PokeAlarm/PokeAlarm/wiki) and `filters.json.example` for information on how these changes impact your setup.*

 ### Filters